 - Each can be associated with "public" or "nonpublic" settings that define the initial/default visibility of the data, though do not permanently limit visibility.

-- (2) data imported via the Pipeline
+- (1) datasets imported via the pipeline

 - Reviewers can filter a data grid by QC State and thus find all data requiring review from a single screen.

 - All quality control actions are audited in the audit log.